One PAIR of GoWesty-designed dual-rate REAR coil springs for your 2WD Vanagon.

 for an informative response to the oft-asked question, "If I add lifting springs, do I have to install a longer shock?"

-Now you have a decision to make: Do you choose the ZERO lift springs, or the 1.5" lift springs?
+Now you have a decision to make: Do you choose the 2" lowering, ZERO lift springs, or the 1.5" lift springs?

 1.5" LIFT: These springs will provide roughly a 1.5" suspension lift for all 1980-91 Vanagon 2WD Westfalia campers.
 If you have the much lighter hard-top Vanagon (or single/double cab truck), these springs will provide too much lift for your suspension geometry.
 Don't say we didn't warn you!
 If you have an engine conversion that has a different weight or weight distribution—something other than the Vanagon water-boxer engine—your Vanagon may not sit level.
 These springs are NOT designed to compensate for Vanagons with engine conversions.
 If you need additional leveling, we offer spring pads (see the related items section below).